carlnewton/carlnewton.github.io/content/posts/location-based-social-network/index.md

 ### The Home Feed

-The Home feed will display posts submitted directly to the user's instance of Habitat, ordered by date.
+The Home feed will display posts submitted directly to the local instance of Habitat that the user is subscribed to, ordered by date.
 These posts will also be filtered by the user's preference of categories.

 ![Habitat Home feed](home-section.gif "Habitat Home feed")